 - Get to a well-lit, public place fast.

 - Pretend you just received a text message from someone.
-Use that opportunity to text an SOS to someone telling them where you are and who you are with for reference.
+Use that opportunity to “text them back” but instead text an SOS to a friend telling them where you are and who you are with for reference.
 Have them come get you.

-- Make an excuse for why you have to go/can’t do whatever they want you to do and get out of there.
+- Make an excuse for why you have to go with them or can’t do whatever they want you to do and get out of there.

 - If a stranger stops you on the street, make an excuse about being in a hurry and keep walking.